hashicorp/observability-as-code/README.md

-# observability-as-code
+# Observability as Code

-Example repository demonstrating Observability As Code
+Examples for Observability as Code with Terraform

+## Configurations

+* Datadog